Heegg/about-cat-breeds/README.md

 ## Description

-The About Cat Breeds application is designed to provide users with a comprehensive list of cat breeds.
-Users can select a specific breed from a dropdown menu, and upon selection, a card displaying an image and detailed information about the chosen breed will appear on the webpage.
+The About Cat Breeds application is developed a dynamic web application feature that allows users to select and view detailed information about different cat breeds.
+The feature fetches breed data from an external API and displays the information in a user-friendly interface.

 The card includes: